TiagoCosta922/spark-performance-case-studies/case-study-01-broadcast-vs-shuffle-joins/README.md

 ### 1. Data Loading

-In the first section, both Delta tables (Fact and Dimension) are loaded into Spark.
+In the first section, both Delta tables (Fact and Dimension) are loaded.

 The schema, record counts, and basic dataset characteristics are reviewed before performing any transformations.